johnmee/johnmee.com/pages/my-au-pairit-reality.md

 her name (Susa), and here she was at the door.
 For her part, same deal: she'd never met me.
 It was all&ndash;ostensibly&ndash;genuine; so not that at all.

-Immediately she had no goal to evaluate the space as somewhere acceptable to sleep, or me as a person who could be trusted under the same roof.
-We played our parts well enough, but the absence of these crucial components of a _real_ guest arrival, made it quite awkward.
+Crucially, she had no goal to evaluate the space as somewhere acceptable to sleep, or me as a person who could be trusted under the same roof.
+It was not her decision.
+So we played our parts well enough, but the absence of this critical freedom with a _real_ guest arrival, made it odd.
 She was like&mdash;Hi, yep, here I am.
-I'm used to ignoring the people behind us, just show me where to stand and take your turn&mdash;whereas usually guests would be engaged and chatty and keen to learn more about the place and me and tell me where they'd been and a few of their stories.
-I got nothing.
+I'm used to ignoring the people behind us, just show me where to stand and take your turn.
+Usually guests arrive chatty and keen to tell me about their journey, where they'd been, and to learn more about the place, and me, and swap stories.

-Rather, she was like a passenger on a bus&ndash;not at all interested in what was happening.
-She was simply enduring it; waiting for the end of the ride.
+With cameras rolling, we were like passengers on a bus; enduring it and waiting for the end of the ride.
 So I ran through my usual welcome routine, showing the guest where everything is, the rules of the house, the local points of interest.
- She watched politely without interest.
+She watched politely.
 No questions.
-Barely a word uttered.
+Not a word uttered.
+I wondered about her level of English.
 Aaaand _CUT!_

 Sadly, they didn't actually shout _Action_ or _Cut_.